TYPO3/tailor/README.md

 If the extension key is defined as environment variable or in your `composer.json`, it can also be skipped.
-So using the current root directory the whole command simplifies to:
+So using the current root directory, the whole command simplifies to:

 ```bash
 ./vendor/bin/tailor create-artefact 1.2.0